 - Prevention Group

-Deepen your study and critical appraisal of current research questions and methods, view the application of methods in relevant studies, and the challenges and rewards of conducting studies in primary care.
+The attachment is intended to deepen the student’s study and critical appraisal of current research questions and methods in a specific field of applied clinical research; and view the application of methods in relevant studies, and the challenges and rewards of conducting studies in primary care.

 Attend weekly one to one supervisions with a supervising member of the research group, attend project team meetings, observe data collection and analysis.